Tadah! So here’s part two.

 The Duke found that Imperial diplomacy closely resembled some sort of inexplicable Byzantine Labyrinth whose Slavic nonsensicality left him beginning to doubt whether anyone knew anything more about affairs of state than he did.
 At his first arrival he seemed to cause quite a stir by wearing his usual understated mode of dress.
 However he soon found out as Princess Lieven had warned him, that the Russians expected to see allot of gold braid on their field marshals and the Tsar was very fond of uniforms.
 In fact it so happened that the Duke and Field Marshal Wittgenstein were the only two men left alive with a Russian Marshal’s baton, and due to this he seems to have conformed to wearing military dress (One British commentator thought he was actually the only one left and therefore in command of the Russian army).
 Soon Wellington was complaining of having to change his uniform three times a day.
 As the diplomatic pleasantries began to lose their novelty, dinners became nothing more than “Pallid asparagus and foetid oysters” as one commentator put it.

 In terms of his secret mission he had long feared for its successful outcome.
-Neither was able to agree properly on a course that would satisfy both parties, in long informal meetings, the Tsar essentially wanted Greek independence but denied pressing for it.
-He was more freak about Turkey and doubted a war could be avoided.
+Neither was he able to agree properly on a course that would satisfy both parties, in long informal meetings, the Tsar voiced his opinions.
+He essentially wanted Greek independence but denied pressing for it.
+He was more frank about Turkey and doubted a war could be avoided.
 Russian ministers were equally cagey, wanting to keep the Greek card handy as an excuse to fight a moral war.
 Support for the Greeks generally seemed less important as fighting the Turks.
-Wellington was happy to let the Greeks do what they wanted but not at the expense of the Turks.
+Wellington was happy to let the Greeks do what they wanted but not at the expense of the Sultan.
 Not that he thought the Turks were to be admired; He wrote that their government was “So oppressive and odious to all mankind that we could scarcely expect to carry the country in a course of policy… The result of which is to be to maintain by the exercise of our power that government in Constantinople”.
 Things were not made easier by Tsar Nicholas wanting to send an ultimatum to the Sultan ordering him to remove his troops from Greece.
 Wellington worked desperately to prevent it being sent or at least to soften the terms.
-In a series of meetings through March and into early April between himself Nesslerode and the Tsar, Wellington argued that the Russians could not complain about broken treaties when they had broken them too, that the Tsar could not in honour go to war without a proper, solid foundation for doing so and that he could not send empty threats without looking absurd.
+In a series of meetings through March and into early April, between himself, Nesslerode and the Tsar, Wellington argued that the Russians could not complain about broken treaties when they had broken them too, that the Tsar could not in honour go to war without a proper, solid foundation for doing so and that he could not send empty threats without looking absurd.
 He asked Nicholas to wait until the British government had seen if they could do anything.

-The St Petersburg Protocol was signed by Nesslerode, Lieven, Tsar Nicholas and Wellington on the 4th of April 1826.
+The St Petersburg Protocol was signed by Nesslerode, Lieven, Tsar Nicholas and Wellington on 4 April 1826.
 It agreed that Britain would mediate between Russia and Turkey to agree on a measure of Independence for Greece under Turkish sovereignty.
-Should the Turks refuse both Russia and Britain were to act independently or jointly to see that they changed their minds.
+Should the Turks refuse ,both Russia and Britain were to act independently or jointly to see that they changed their minds.
 It was a road that would eventually lead to the forming of a British, French and Russian coalition against the Turks in July of 1827 which would result in the Battle of Navarino in October of that year, which further lead to the Russo Turkish War of 1828-9 that finally saw Greek independence.
-But at the time the Protocol allowed the Turks to survive as a counterbalance to maintain the status quo that Wellington believed Britain needed to keep ahead of the game.
+But at the time the Protocol allowed the Turks to survive as a counterbalance and to maintain the status quo that Wellington believed Britain needed to keep ahead of the game.
 The possibility of a European war was no longer really a danger, especially when France came on board later.
 The King of Prussia was highly complimentary of Wellington on his return journey home.

 I hope you enjoyed the story of the Duke and the Tsar, and thank you so much for reading.